ReesMorrison/BlogThemes/content/blog/2021-03-14-chancewinner/ChanceWinner.md

 description: Description for the page
 ---

-“The Winner Takes It All” by Abba
+“The Winner Takes It All” by ABBA

 I don't wanna talk
 About things we've gone through